Practice Area

 Immediate relatives of U.S. citizens can proceed to the next step without waiting for a visa number.
 All other family preference categories must wait until the beneficiary's priority date becomes current based on the monthly Visa Bulletin.
 During this waiting period, families may need guidance on maintaining lawful status, work authorization options, and the impact of any planned travel outside the United States.

-We help clients monitor both the Visa Bulletin Final Action Dates and Dates for Filing charts, because small timing errors — such as filing adjustment of status before the priority date is actually current — can lead to rejected applications.
+We help clients monitor both the Visa Bulletin Final Action Dates and Dates for Filing charts, because small timing errors in final-stage filing or consular processing can lead to rejected submissions, delays, or avoidable refusals.

 Consular Processing